-- Pays attention to a book or toy for about two minutes - Points to pictures in a book or body parts when named - Can point to or get many objects when asked - Easily follows simple commands, such as "get the cup" and "touch your nose" - Listens to simple stories, songs and rhymes - Listens more closely to others
+- Pays attention to a book or toy for at least two minutes - Points to pictures in a book or body parts when named - Can point to or get many objects when asked - Easily follows simple commands, such as "Get the cup" and "Touch your nose." - Listens to simple stories, songs and rhymes - Listens more closely to others

 - Says "no" and shakes head for "no"

 - Asks for more

 - Repeats animal sounds

 - Says family and pet names

 - Names familiar objects and pictures in books

-- Repeats words when asked
+- Repeats words on command

-- Uses many single words by t18 months of age
+- Uses many single words by the end of this period

-- Mixes jargon, gestures and words to communicate
+- Mixes jargon, gestures, and words to communicate

 - Uses single words to mean many things.
-For example, the word "cup" may mean "I want a drink,"

-"That's a cup" or "Where's my cup?"
+For example, the word "cup" may mean "I want a drink," "That's a cup" or "Where's my cup?"